RG2445/browser-use/README.md

  </div>

 <div align="center">
-Made with ❤️ in Zurich and San Francisc
+Made with ❤️ in Zurich and San Francisco
  </div>